What is DTV?

 When a rotors thickness varies at different locations, it is called disc thickness variation, or DTV for short.
 Typically, the average specification for DTV is .0005″.
 On the other hand, the maximum allowable variation in thickness on a rotor is 5 ten thousandths of an inch.
 Because this measurement is so small, it is not measurable at the shop level.

 Most publications give instructions for measuring the DTV.
 Normally, the steps involve making 6-8 measurements at a specified distance from the edge of the rotor.
 Next, it’ll typically have a chart for you to compare the measurements with each other.
 In some cases, the measurements will show more than .0005″.
 Because of this, we know that the rotor has excessive DTV.
 Because the measurement is so small, it can only be observed in a laboratory environment.

-Excessive DTV is usually more pronounced when stopping from speeds above 35mph.
-The changing thickness of the rotor causes the caliper piston to move in and out.
-The movement of the caliper piston causes fluid movement in the hydraulic system which is felt in the brake pedal.
+Since measuring the rotor in shop isn’t an option, it’s best to identify it via symptoms.
+For example, excessive DTV is the leading cause of high speed pulsation complaints.
+Likewise, DTV is typically more pronounced when stopping from speeds above 35mph.
+This is caused by the changing thickness of the rotor thus causing the caliper piston to move in and out.
+Similarly, the movement of the caliper piston causes fluid movement in the hydraulic system that is felt in the brake pedal.